evan-t-lee/abyss-discord-bot/README.md

 Extends the current round by 30 seconds or the specified duration if supplied.
 Note that this is in addition to the original duration of each round.

-- **duration**: The duration of time that you would like to extend the round by.
-The duration range is between 10 and 60 which will be automatically applied if a value out of range is supplied.
+- **duration**: The duration of time that you would like to extend the round by, acceptable range is between 10 and 60.

 `/leave`